-Magnetic resistance creates frictionless resistance is the type of resistance found on high-end bikes because it is quiet, there are no friction points and therefore less wear and tear of the flywheel and brake pads.
-Magnetic resistance is also very quiet.
-Since there is no contact, you don’t feel or hear any squeaking or rubbing noise when pedaling — regardless of resistance level.
+Magnetic resistance is frictionless and the type of resistance most often found on high-end bikes because it is quiet, there are no friction points and therefore less wear and tear of the flywheel and brake pads.
+Since there is no contact, you don’t feel or hear any squeaking or rubbing noise when pedalling — regardless of resistance level.
 You can occasionally hear the magnets as they move forward and back away from the flywheel, but this is a very subtle sound you’d have to listen for.
 I like having 24 levels – this is enough to break it down but not so many you get lost in the small increments.

 Digital Resistance Levels 1-24

 Manual Mode is available on the Pro 22 and can be accessed with or without an iFit subscription.
 However, there is limited functionality if you don’t use iFit.
-Honestly, if you are looking for a bike that doesn’t require a subscription, we’d recommend looking at the Bowflex C6 or Sole SB900 bikes.
+Honestly, if you are looking for a bike that doesn’t require a subscription, we’d recommend considering the Bowflex C6 or Sole SB900 bikes.
 These also have magnetic resistance and an LCD console that will display basic ride metrics but they don’t require a subscription.
 When buying an exercise bike with an attached screen, the main feature is the touchscreen and subscription content.
-There are lots of good options to consider if you don’t want to use iFit — but on the Pro 22 we recommend using iFit to get the full experience and all the benefits that have been included with this bike.

 Personal Trainer Led Cycling Classes